BrittaRude/BrittaRude.github.io/inputs_about/_posts/2021-08-12-britta-rude-research.md

 ## Policy Briefs

+- Albrecht, Clara and Britta Rude. "[Where does Germany stand with respect to Gender Equality?](https://www.ifo.de/publikationen/2022/aufsatz-zeitschrift/wo-steht-deutschland-2022-bei-der-gleichstellung-der)" ifo Schnelldienst 22 (2022): 01-11.

 - Albrecht, Clara, Britta Rude, and Tanja Stitteneder. "[Women in Afghanistan: Developments over the Last 20 Years and the Return of the Taliban](https://www.ifo.de/en/publikationen/2021/article-journal/women-afghanistan-developments-over-past-20-years-and-return)."
 CESifo Forum.
 Vol. 23.
 No. 01. ifo Institute-Leibniz Institute for Economic Research at the University of Munich, 2022.

 - Albrecht, Clara, Britta Rude, and Tanja Stitteneder. "[Afghanistan’s Free Fall–Return of the Taliban and Flight as a Last Resort](https://www.cesifo.org/en/publikationen/2021/article-journal/afghanistans-free-fall-return-taliban-and-flight-last-resort)."
 CESifo Forum.
 Vol. 22.
 No. 06. ifo Institute-Leibniz Institute for Economic Research at the University of Munich, 2021.